argil-data/arxiview/README.md

-# arxi-tall
+# ARXI TALL

-Package of reusable components, library made with the powerful TALL stack, Tailwind CSS, Alpine JS, Livewire and Laravel for your next application project.
+Package of reusable components, library made with the TALL stack, Tailwind CSS, Alpine JS, Livewire and Laravel for your next application project.